Nuncie Sacco, member of 1949 Hammonton Little League World Series champs and a Mainland coach, AD, dies

 "We became friends, and it lasted his whole life," Schafer, of Linwood, said.

-In retirement, Schafer and another former Mainland teacher, Bill Avena, would meet for breakfast every Wednesday.
+In retirement, Sacco, Schafer and another former Mainland teacher, Bill Advena, would meet for breakfast every Wednesday.
 "Some of his former Mainland players would stop by and have a cup of coffee," Schafer said.

 Gatley considered Sacco a mentor and then a friend with whom he had "an immediate connection."